Château de Béduer: Jeanne Loviton

 Loviton spent many happy holidays at Béduer and made many improvements including installing toilets inside the thickness of the massive exterior walls.
 During the war she rented part of the château to the Jewish banking family David-Weill.
 Two of the boys were taught Latin by the village priest, a Vichy sympathiser.

 At the instigation of her lifelong friend and lover Yvonne Dornes, from 1941 until the end of the war the chateau hid the film archives of the Cinematheque Francaise where the German Jewish exile Lotte Eisner spent three months cataloguing the films.
 Other guests during the war included Prince Pierre de Monaco and Fernand de Brinon, number three in the Vichy hierarchy who was executed in 1947.
 After the war the guests included British fascist leader Oswald Mosley and the Japanese Ambassador.
 In summer 1943 she invited a number of lovers for a week at a time including Robert Denoël, followed two weeks later by Paul Valéry.
 A diarist wrote: "She was keen for all her friends to share the joys of her beloved château".

 When this writer's father-in-law aged 72 visited the château in 1984, he spent half an hour with Jeanne Loviton and emerged from the encounter 'with stars in his eyes'.
 She was by then 80 and had clearly lost none of her charm.
 It was her friend Julian Pitt-Rivers who said of her: "She was the last of the 'grandes horizontales'; she had God's greatest gift to women: she could give an old man an erection."

-Loviton sold the château to the present owners in 1985.
+Loviton sold the château to a private party in 1985.
 She died in Paris in 1996, aged 93.

 The château today

-The château is still privately owned but for the past 20 years has hosted summer concerts, and since 2009, with its three attendant holiday houses, has been available to rent for weddings, family occasions, seminars and corporate and artistic events.
+Between 1985 and 2002, the château was privately owned but hosted summer concerts for the community and, with its three attendant holiday houses, was available to rent for weddings, family occasions, seminars and corporate and artistic events.

+In 2002, the château was sold to Philippa Girling, Lynda Coleman, and Leah Lykins.
+They crowd-funded money to renovate the château and operate it as Camp Château, an all-inclusive women's summer camp.
+After an inaugural summer season in 2023 during which 240 campers attended the 6-day, 5-night camp sessions, the camp became extremely popular.
+This was fueled by social media videos of happy guests engaging in electives like jam making and kayaking, and enjoying communal al fresco lunches served from picnic hampers.
+Camp sessions sold out, and a long waiting list for spots grew.
+The wait list peaked at 13,000 hopeful campers in 2024, and Camp Château's management responded by expanding the number of weeks available, accommodating about 1,850 participants in 2026 and expecting more than 2,100 in 2027.
+Camp Château supports the surrounding community by hiring locals to lead elective classes at the château, provide artistic entertainment, and staff its summer camp program.
+Château guests also take trips to the Figeac weekend market, where they are able to support local merchants.